Whole foods tend to be loaded with nutrients.

-One large yellow bell pepper, or about 186 grams, provides almost 600% of the recommended daily intake of vitamin C, which is 75–90 mg.
+One large yellow bell pepper (186 grams) provides almost 600% of the RDI for vitamin C, which is 75–90 mg.

-Cod liver oil is a great addition to any diet, especially for people who live far from the equator, where no vitamin D can be synthesized in the skin during the winter months.
+Cod liver oil is a great addition to any diet — especially for people who live far from the equator, where no vitamin D can be synthesized in the skin during the winter months.

 Only 1 tablespoon (14 ml) of cod liver oil provides 2–3 grams of omega-3 fats and 1,400 IU of vitamin D. This is more than 200% of the RDI for vitamin D.

 However, the same amount of cod liver oil also harbors 270% of the RDI for vitamin A. Vitamin A can be harmful in excessive amounts, so adults are advised to take no more than 2 tablespoons (28 ml) of cod liver oil per day.